dustinlacewell/chipper/README.md

 Introduction:
 -------------

 `chipper` is a module that provides a logging system that attempts to make logging as easy as possible.
-The main aspects unique to `chipper` are:
+The main aspects unique to it are:

     * Multi-tag logging handlers
     * Declarative logging configuration